cloudmesh-community/book/chapters/linux/linux.md

 # Linux {#s-linux}

+---

+**:mortar_board: Learning Objectives**

+* Be able to know the basic commands to work in a Linux terminal.
+* Get familiar with Linux Commands

+---

 Now that you have Linux or a Linux like environment (such as `gitbash`) on your computer it is time to learn a number of useful commands to interact with the system.